Jana0509/Hosting-WordPress-On-AWS/README.md

 Host a Scalable, Reliable and Secure WordPress Application in 3 Tier Architecture on AWS

 ## Introduction:
-This Project demonstrates deployment of WordPress website in VPC from scratch and hosting a website Scalable, Reliable and Secure on AWS uisng various AWS Services.This Website is deployed on EC2 instances sitting in private subnet fronted with the Application Load Balancer(ALB) routing the traffic across different Availability Zones(AZs) and EFS(Elastic File Service) for shared storage and storing the data in RDS(Relational Database Service) also sitting in private subnet.
+This Project demonstrates deployment of WordPress website in VPC from scratch and hosting a website Scalable, Reliable and Secure on AWS using various AWS Services.This Website is deployed on EC2 instances sitting in private subnet fronted with the Application Load Balancer(ALB) routing the traffic across different Availability Zones(AZs) and EFS(Elastic File Service) for shared storage and storing the data in RDS(Relational Database Service) also sitting in private subnet.
 To connect the Private instances, EC2 Instance Connect Endpoint Service for secure SSH access.

 ## Architecture Overview: